 Mitigating Water Damage

-Once you've managed the immediate threat, limiting water damage is vital.
+Once you’ve managed the immediate threat, limiting water damage is vital.
 Quick action can prevent further destruction and lower repair costs.
+The longer water remains in your home, the higher the risk of structural damage and mold growth.
 Every moment counts in managing potential hazards effectively.

 Start by removing excess water.
 Use towels or a wet vacuum to absorb standing water.
 This step reduces the risk of mold growth.
 Proper ventilation is essential, so open windows to help dry the area.